Soumit0702/Timeseries_Sales_Predictor/README.md

 Developed as a group project for the program "Business Analytics: Operational Research and Risk Analysis" at the Alliance Manchester Business School.

-The python code for this project can be viewed through jupyter nbviewer via this <a href="https://nbviewer.org/github/DSkapinakis/sales-time-series-forecasting-ml-models/blob/main/Sales_forecast_ml.ipynb">link</a>.

 # Project Overview

 The objective of this project is to build a predictive model to forecast 6 weeks of daily sales for 1,115 drug stores in Europe.